HannesOberreiter/btree_database/README.md

 ## Backups

-Backups are done daily with `databack/mysql-backup`: <https://hub.docker.com/r/databack/mysql-backup>

-Backups are saved to Amazon AWS S3 storage.
+Backups are done twice daily with [databack/mysql-backup](https://hub.docker.com/r/databack/mysql-backup).
+The backups are saved to Amazon AWS S3 storage.

-Old: File destination is a secure Nextcloud server, were as the backup folder is mounted on linux with webDAV: <https://docs.nextcloud.com/server/23/user_manual/en/files/access_webdav.html#creating-webdav-mounts-on-the-linux-command>
+### Restoration

+See [docker-compose-beta.yml](docker-compose-beta.yml) how the container can restore a backup from AWS S3 storage.
+After DB restoration `mysqlcheck --auto-repair --optimize --all-databases --verbose` must be run, otherwise performance is bad.
+This will happen automatically if  the `post-restore` folder script is added to the docker volume.

 ## Other Server Stuff

+### Docker Compose Files

+[docker-compose-beta.yml](docker-compose-beta.yml): Is used for a secondary MariaDB instance running a specific version our database.
+This is used for data restoration tests and can be used for beta testing, as [api-beta.btree.at](https://api-beta.btree.at) is connected to the same network it.

+[docker-compose-live.yml](docker-compose-live.yml): Is used for a main MariaDB instance and backups are saved twice a day to AWS S3.
+The main api server [api.btree.at](https://api.btree.at) is connected to the same network.

+### Daily Cron-Jobs

 To keep the server updated and clean of memory leaks I restart it daily and perform updates daily: